-Air is drawn into burner through holes in fitting at entrance to burner.
+Air is drawn into the burner through the holes in the fitting at the entrance to the burner.
 These holes may become blocked with dust or lint.
 Periodically inspect these holes for any blockage and clean as necessary.
-Blocked air holes will create soot
+Blocked air holes will create soot.